Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Cooperative Localization

-However, directly substituting \eqref{eq:rTransform} and \eqref{eq:thetaTransform} into \eqref{eq:optFunc} can be a complex task.
-To simplify this process, we can utilize \textbf{Claim 2} to obtain the second-order partial derivatives as The first- and second-order partial derivatives according to $(\theta,r)$ are provided in \eqref{firstDerivative} and \eqref{secondDerivative}, respectively.
+However, directly substituting \eqref{eq:rTransform} and \eqref{eq:thetaTransform} into \eqref{eq:optFunc} is complex.
+To simplify this process, we can utilize \textit{Claim 2} to obtain the elements of the Hessian matrix as The components of the gradient vector and the elements of the Hessian matrix with respect to $(\theta,r)$ are provided in \eqref{firstDerivative} and \eqref{secondDerivative}, respectively.
 The coefficients associated with these derivatives are given by Then, the confidence level can be calculated using

 Therefore, we can obtain the soft relative positions from each path.
-Additionally, by combining the known BS position $\mathbf{x}_{b}$, we can determine the soft user or scatter position using \eqref{eq:SpaceModel}. \end{claim}
+Additionally, by combining the known BS position $\mathbf{x}_{b}$, we can determine the soft user or scatterer position using \eqref{eq:SpaceModel}.